orucmahmood/orucmahmood/README.md

 - 👋 Hi, I’m @orucmahmood
-- 👀 I’m interested in Frontend development, HTML, CSS, JS, React and etc.
+- 👀 I’m interested in Android and iOS application development, Dart and Flutter.
-- 🌱 I’m currently learning Frontend developing - HTML, CSS, JS, React.
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 orucmahmood/orucmahmood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.